sayshar/alpine-rpi-os/README.md

 ## Installing/Upgrading the 'cardano-node' and 'cardano-cli' static binaries (AlpineOS uses static binaries almost exclusively so avoid non-static builds)

-#### You can obtain the static binaries for version 1.31.0 via the link [https://ci.zw3rk.com/build/410011] courtesy of Moritz Angermann, the SPO of ZW3RK.
+#### You can obtain the static binaries for version [1.33.0](https://ci.zw3rk.com/build/427926/download/1/aarch64-unknown-linux-musl-cardano-node-1.33.0.zip) thanks to Moritz Angermann, the SPO of ZW3RK.
 You can follow the following commands to install the binaries into the correct folder:
 1)  Download the binaries.

     ```
-    wget -O ~/aarch64-unknown-linux-musl-cardano-node-1.31.0.zip https://ci.zw3rk.com/build/410011/download/1/aarch64-unknown-linux-musl-cardano-node-1.31.0.zip
+    wget -O ~/aarch64-unknown-linux-musl-cardano-node-1.33.0.zip https://ci.zw3rk.com/build/427926/download/1/aarch64-unknown-linux-musl-cardano-node-1.33.0.zip
     ```

 2)  Unzip and install the binaries via the commands.

     ```
-    unzip -d ~/ aarch64-unknown-linux-musl-cardano-node-1.31.0.zip
+    unzip -d ~/ aarch64-unknown-linux-musl-cardano-node-1.33.0.zip

     sudo mv ~/cardano-node/* /usr/local/bin/
     ```